When you’re taking the time to write regular content for your blog, you want it to deliver.

 If you have a sidebar on your website, you can include the form to sign up to your lead magnet there.

 Similar to In Content CTAs, you would create your form within your email marketing system, then place the code where you want it to appear within your sidebar.

 Exit intent popup

 As business owners we need our blogs to work hard for us.
-And one of the best ways to do that is by using a lead magnet to collect leads.
+And one of the best ways to do that is by using a lead magnet to collect qualified leads.
 Look into the different form options available to you and trial each one for a couple of months.
-That’s the only way you’ll find out which one is the most effective for your blog.
-How will you be using your blog to convert readers into leads?
+That way you’ll find out which one is the most effective for your own blog.

 If you’d like support to help you grow your blog and email list, AND learn how to turn those visitors and subscribers into paying customers, then come and join us inside the Pet Biz Thrive Online Club.